9 Fastenal SQL Interview Questions (Updated 2025)

 Answer:

 In this task, the task is to identify the products which are below the average stock level across all the warehouses.
-This can be achieved by computing the average stock level from table and then, join it with the table to list those products.
+This can be achieved by computing the average stock level from inventory table and then, join it with the products table to list those products.
 Here is the SQL query:

-This query first calculates the average stock from the table and then selects the products from the table which have their stock level below average.
+This query first calculates the average stock from the inventory table and then selects the products from the products table which have their stock level below average.
 The result is then ordered by the stock level of the products.

 SQL Question 5: Can you list the various types of joins in SQL, and describe their purposes?